Den här artikeln finns även på Svenska

 .user.ini file on your webhosting account.
 Start with creating a file which you name

-.user.ini in the folder where the website is residing for which you wishes to edit options.
+.user.ini in the folder where the website is residing for which you wish to edit options.
 You may create the file with the File Manager built into cPanel.
 Just remember to activate display of hidden files.

 .user.ini file you may then put all PHP options you want to edit.
 The settings will act on the folder where the file is placed and all subdirectories.
 E.g. if you want to adjust the amount of memory each PHP process can access, you add this to the file: